SaumikDana/IPARS_PhD/README.md

 ---------------------------------- Comments on code contributions from Saumik -----------------------------------

---------- /comp_mfmfe is the folder pertaining to compositional flow model with multipoint flux mixed finite element method
+--------- /comp_mfmfe is the folder pertaining to compositional flow model

 xarray.df has all memory allocation for extra parameters introduced for the two grid framework